Choyiiee/Choyiiee/Readme.md

 ```
 ╔══════════════════════════════════════════════╗
-║   Thanks for stopping by!
-Drop a ⭐ if you   ║
+║   Thanks for stopping by Drop a ⭐ if you   ║
-║       find something interesting here        ║
+║       find something interesting here 💁🏻‍♂️        ║
 ╚══════════════════════════════════════════════╝
 ```